mienaikoe/ziyu/Chapters/Chapter1.md

   Kip was at the sun stove reheating my breakfast and reading a postletter with his morning face on.
-His hair, the furrowed nest of a bird that had found all of the crooked branches.
-His tired eyes met mine and he put on his goofiest "it's my day off" smile.
-Melna was at the kitchen table, too busy planning her day to be amused by our nonsense.
+His hair, the furrowed nest of a bird that took a liking to crooked branches.
+He looked up, locking his tired eyes to mine, and put on his goofiest morning smile which only complimented his hair.
+I ran up to nuzzle him.
+Melna was squatting at the kitchen table, too busy planning her day to be amused by our nonsense.

   "Who's the letter from?", I asked him casually.